 - Develop a partnership policy and share with your local authority, parents, and potential partners

-The Family and Childcare Trust have produced a 30 hour mixed model partnership toolkit that provides a wide range of practical information on setting up or joining a partnership, maximising the benefits of working together and tackling the challenges of joint working.
+The Family and Childcare Trust have produced a 30 hour mixed model partnership toolkit for England that provides a wide range of practical information on setting up or joining a partnership, maximising the benefits of working together and tackling the challenges of joint working.
 Designed for all provider types, it includes a checklist for childminders.

 The toolkit also includes: